45 Free Balancing Chemical Equations Worksheets (PDF)

 • Reactants: A reactant is any substance present at the start of a chemical reaction and is expected to undergo a physical or chemical change by the end of the reaction.
 Reactants are placed on the L.H.S.

 • Products: A product is any substance that results from a chemical reaction or a physical change.
-Products are written on the R.H.S of a chemical equation.
+Products are written on the R.H.S of the equation.

-• Coefficients: A coefficient is a number used to show the relative amount in a chemical equation.
+• Coefficients: A coefficient is a number used to show the relative amount in the equation.
 Coefficients are placed in front of symbols or formulas in the equation.

 • Physical state: A substance can either be solid, liquid, gas or aqueous (dissolved in water).
-The proper notations must be used to describe each substance in a chemical equation.
+The proper notations must be used to describe each substance in the equation.

 How to Balance a Chemical Equation

-Balancing chemical equations can be complex or straightforward, depending on the type of reaction and the complexity of participating substances.
+Balancing the equations can be complex or straightforward, depending on the type of reaction and the complexity of participating substances.
 The process involves altering the coefficients of the equation, NOT the subscripts.
 Subscripts represent the identity of the substances or elements.
-A trial and error or “inspection” method are used to balance a chemical reaction.
+A trial and error or “inspection” method is used to balance a chemical reaction.

 Below are the steps used to carry out the process: